raanki/raanki/README.md

 # 42 School Projects

-In this repository, you can find all the projects that I have completed at 42 School.
+In this repository, you can find all the projects that I have completed at 42 School and my personal project.
 Each project is presented with a brief description, a screenshot, and a link to my Git repository where you can find the source code and documentation.

 ## Table of Contents